laravel/docs/eloquent.md

 		}
 	});

-> **Note:** Using the `filter` function may cause JSON to return incorrectly if the collection is converted JSON.
-Using the `values` function after `filter` will reset the array keys and fix this problem.
+> **Note:** Using the `filter` function may cause JSON to return incorrectly if the collection is converted to JSON.
+Call the `values` function after `filter` and the the array keys will reset and fix this problem.

 **Applying A Callback To Each Collection Object**